modalitysystems/modalitysoftware-docs/twa/Reports/Troubleshootingreport.md

 Guests = Guest User and External Members that are members of Teams - correct at time of data pull, e.g. "Current state"

 Tenant Users - on the tennat (no EXT in name) and members or owners of at least 1 team

+We do not get per guest usage summary activity (e.g. calls, pchat, team chat, meetings)

+## Team Check

+All Teams on the whole tennat either Live or Archived

+showing public, private and non-discoverable (private)

+users = internal members, owners and guests guests = guest members only owners = owners only